OverlyEngineer/MeowVP/index.md

 # Meowable Viable Product

-MoewVP is project management for catty managers.
+MeowVP is project management for catty managers.

 # The Cat-like Meowfesto